SMSPIRITUALITY—MEDIA

 The teaching style

-Ajahn Chah taught in vernacular Lao-Thai, peppered with rural Isaan idiom, and refused to make the doctrine more elaborate than it needed to be.
-The recorded discourses — A Still Forest Pool (1985), Food for the Heart (2002), the multi-volume English collections compiled by his Western students after his death — work mostly through analogy, anecdote and the occasional sharp redirection of a question the questioner is not yet ready to ask correctly.
-This glass is already broken — when you understand that the glass is already broken, every minute with it is precious is one of the better-known of his recorded sayings on impermanence and the three marks.
-The register is closer to a direct Zen teacher's than to the textual commentarial tradition that dominates much of canonical Theravāda; the doctrinal content remains classically Theravāda and centred on the Eightfold Path, the four noble truths and the analysis of dukkha.
+Ajahn Chah taught in vernacular Lao-Thai, peppered with rural Isaan idiom.
+He refused to make the doctrine more elaborate than it needed to be.
+His recorded discourses, including A Still Forest Pool (1985) and Food for the Heart (2002), work mostly through analogy and anecdote, with an occasional sharp redirection.
+One of his better-known sayings on impermanence and the three marks: This glass is already broken.
+When you understand that the glass is already broken, every minute with it is precious.
+In style he is closer to a Zen teacher than to the textual-commentarial tradition that dominates much of canonical Theravāda.
+In content he stays classically Theravāda, centred on the Eightfold Path, the four noble truths, and the analysis of dukkha.

 The Western inheritance